 "For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord (Romans 8:38-39)."

-Jesus went to the depths, He died, and yet He was never separated from the love of God.
+Jesus went to the depths of our delusion.
+He died, and yet He was never separated from the love of God.
 He is the light shining in the darkness.
 That same love is shared with us, and we can begin to have the same trust in the Father's goodness and presence that Jesus has.
 When we doubt, when we are afraid, when we feel distant and separate from God, we place our trust in Jesus.
 Trusting Him to share with us His faith, the love He knows, the confidence He feels with His Father.
 We fix our eyes on Jesus, the author and perfecter of our trust.

 "For this reason I kneel before the Father, from whom every family in heaven and on earth derives its name.
 I pray that out of his glorious riches he may strengthen you with power through his Spirit in your inner being, so that Christ may dwell in your hearts through faith.
 And I pray that you, being rooted and established in love, may have power, together with all the Lord's holy people, to grasp how wide and long and high and deep is the love of Christ, and to know this love that surpasses knowledge - that you may be filled to the measure of all the fullness of God (Ephesians 3:14-21)."